timohouben/houben_spectral_analysis/README.md

 # houben_spectral_analysis
-Supporting scripts for paper submission to WRR, Houben et al. 202x
+Supporting scripts for paper submission to WRR, Houben et al. (2022)

+*Houben, T. (2022).
+From dynamic groundwater head measurements to regional aquifer parameters – Assessing the power of spectral analysis.
+Water Resources Research.*

 ## This repository contains the following folders and files